A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Limiting

 This situation appears already in 1-d, in which case it has been suggested in \cite{barsukow19activeflux} to replace the parabolic reconstruction in the cell by a power law.
 A multi-dimensional analogue of the power law seems unfeasible, though, and we resort here to a piecewise defined, but easier function.

 \end{enumerate}

 The two situations are independent: any number of edges along the boundary of a cell might require limiting, and this will not generally imply anything about whether the cell itself is to be limited.
 The possible presence of hat functions along the boundary requires the reconstruction inside the cell to flexibly adapt to the different combinations of edge-reconstructions in order to be continuous.
 For instance, the plateau reconstruction needs to connect the plateau continuously to either a parabola, or a hat function (see Section \ref{sec:plateau}).
-Also, if there exists at least one edge that is reconstructed as a hat function, then one cannot use a biparabolic reconstruction inside the cell any longer, whether the cell is limited or not.
-Here, if the cell is not limited, but at least one edge, a piecewise-biparabolic reconstruction shall be used, detailed in Section \ref{sec:piecewisebiparabolic}.
+Also, if there exists at least one edge that is reconstructed as a hat function, then one cannot use a biparabolic reconstruction inside the cell any longer, even if the cell is not limited.
+If at least one edge is limited, but the cell is not, a piecewise-biparabolic reconstruction will be used, detailed in Section \ref{sec:piecewisebiparabolic}.

 As we are aiming at a globally continuous reconstruction, that is computed locally from merely the cell average and the point values of the cell, the reconstruction along an edge can only depend on the three values associated to this edge, and cannot depend on other values in the cell.
 Indeed, if edge-reconstruction of one of edges of $c$ were to depend on, say, the average in the cell $c$, then the reconstruction in the neighbouring cell $c'$ would also need to know about the average in $c$.